factorhouse/kpow-streams-agent/README.md

 Use this agent to integrate your Kafka Streams applications with kPow and unlock the following features:

-* Visualise Kafka Streams topologies.
+* Visualise Kafka Streams topologies in the kPow Streams UI.
 * View Kafka Streams metrics (e.g Stream-Thread, State Store, RocksDB, etc).
+* View summaries of Kafka Streams activity for your Kafka cluster(s).
-* Expose Kafka Streams metrics in the kPow Prometheus Endpoints (for alerting, etc).
+* Expose Kafka Streams metrics in the kPow [Prometheus Endpoints](https://docs.kpow.io/features/prometheus) (for alerting, etc).
-* See summaries of Kafka Streams activity for your Kafka cluster(s).
 * (Soon) View kPow Insights of your Kafka Streams applications (outlier metrics, etc).

 This Apache-2.0 licensed agent is written in Java and Clojure and is available in [Maven Central](https://search.maven.org/artifact/io.operatr/kpow-streams-agent).

+See the [kPow Kafka Streams Feature Guide](https://docs.kpow.io/features/kafka-streams) for full documentation.

 ---